Mass Customization Manufacturing Through 3D Printing

 Although the production speeds of additive manufacturing are impressive, most companies still focus on direct and indirect production costs as a key criterion for making the decision to switch to 3D printing.
 As it turns out, this production method generates cost savings in everything from capital purchases to tool costs to productivity.
 In fact, 46% of participants in the Jabil survey report that 3D printing reduces their production costs.

-Beyond that, however, 3D printing gives manufacturers an extra edge over the competition.
+Beyond that, however, customized 3D printing gives manufacturers an extra edge over the competition.
 In a new product introduction scenario, it frequently takes numerous design iterations and prototypes before a product is ready for market.
 By utilizing additive manufacturing, the design cycle is compressed and, in many cases, can be as short as 48 hours.
 That is a significant gain over traditional manufacturing methods.
 In line with this, 50% of survey participants report that 3D printing enables or will enable their companies to deliver parts faster.
 Realizing a faster time-to-market is a key advantage that can help offset the near-term costs to deliver mass customization manufacturing.

 John Dulchinos on Mass Customization and Additive Manufacturing